Getting Started in Farming: Inheriting a Farm

 If the heir is not currently farming but would like to start, there are numerous family decisions regarding the change in lifestyle that farming would entail.
 It might be easy to get caught up in the allure of farming or being on the land.
 But this is a decision that requires careful consideration.

 The health of the farm operator is an important factor that should not be ignored.
-Does the heir have ability to do physical labor and be fully exposed to the weather?
+Does the heir have the ability to do physical labor and be fully exposed to the weather?
 Many farm activities must be performed in inclement weather.

 Once the heir has chosen to farm the land, he or she must decide whether to raise crops, livestock, or both.
 ISU Extension and Outreach offers many publications explaining which crops can be grown across the state as well as estimates of the crops’ production costs.
 This information can be used to estimate the potential income from the inherited farm.
 The choice of crop and livestock enterprises is sometimes complementary.
 For example, one option is to raise crops that will be fed to livestock.

 Production agriculture involves much more than simply owning the land.
 It includes labor, capital, and management.
 The amount of capital required in production agriculture varies by the system chosen.
 Many operations today rely heavily on purchased inputs, which require a significant amount of capital.
 Many operators must borrow funds for at least part of the expenses.
 Other operations rely more heavily on labor, management, or marketing skills.
-Discuss your situation to potential lenders before making a final commitment.
+Discuss your situation with potential lenders before making a final commitment.

 There will be machinery requirements regardless of the operations.
 Modern farming equipment can be expensive and requires skill to operate it safely and effectively.
 Owning the machinery is only one option, however.
 Today, many farmers use leasing or custom hire as a way of machinery management.
-Leasing or custom hire is particularly beneficial for the higher- priced, seldom-used pieces of equipment.
+Leasing or custom hire is particularly beneficial for the higher-priced, seldom-used pieces of equipment.

 The decision whether to farm the inherited land should not be made lightly.
 The major consideration is the estimated income that can be generated from the farm and whether that is sufficient for the heir.
 Each situation is different.